vatpac-technology/sops/docs/aerodromes/Melbourne.md

   <figcaption>Melbourne TCU Airspace Administration</figcaption>
 </figure>

 Due to the close proximity of the airspace to the arrival and departure paths at YMML, controllers should be aware of surrounding traffic before issuing a clearance to helicopters.

+!!! example
+    **HEMS3:** "Melbourne Tower, HEMS3, approaching Sunbury Water Tank, A020, for Essendon via the Sunbury Corridor, request clearance"
+    **ML ADC:** "HEMS3, cleared to Essendon, track Sunbury Corridor, not above A020"
+    **HEMS3:** "Cleared to Essendon, track Sunbury Corridor, not above A020, HEMS3"

-If necessary, issue a clearance limit for separation, then instruct helicopters to report sighting and maintain own separation with other aircraft.
+If necessary, consider issuing a clearance limit for separation or instruct helicopters to report sighting and to maintain own separation with other aircraft.
 Alternatively, tower controllers can simulate visual separation provided no risk of collision exists and both aircraft remain in sight of the controller at all times.

 !!! example
-    **HEMS3:** "Melbourne Tower, HEMS3, approaching Sunbury Water Tank, A020, for Essendon via the Sunbury Corridor, request clearance"
-    **ML ADC:** "HEMS3, cleared to Essendon, track Sunbury Corridor, not above A020, clearance limit Powerline Crossing"
-    **HEMS3:** "Cleared to Essendon, track Sunbury Corridor, not above A020, clearance limit Powerline Crossing, HEMS3"

     **ML ADC:** "HEMS3, report sighting a Jetstar A320, 4nm final runway 16"
     **HEMS3:** "Traffic sighted, HEMS3"
-    **ML ADC:** "HEMS3, cleared direct Melbourne, thence Essendon, pass behind that aircraft and maintain own separation"
+    **ML ADC:** "HEMS3, pass behind that aircraft, maintain own separation, caution wake turbulence"
-    **HEMS3:** "Cleared direct Melbourne, thence Essendon, pass behind the A320, maintain own separation, HEMS3"
+    **HEMS3:** "Pass behind the A320, maintain own separation, HEMS3"

-*Remember to pass traffic information to both aircraft.*
+Remember to pass traffic information to both aircraft.

 !!! example
     **ML ADC:** "JST515, traffic is a helicopter, 2nm northwest of the field, tracking for Essendon and maintaining own separation with you, runway 16, cleared to land"